Huntsville International Airport: Past airline service

 Service to Atlanta hit a high point in early 1985 when 17 nonstops a day flew HSV to ATL on four airlines, three flying "main line" jets.
 In the February 15, 1985, Official Airline Guide, Eastern Airlines had Boeing 727-100s and Douglas DC-9-50s, Republic Airlines was flying Douglas DC-9-10s, DC-9-30s and DC-9-50s, United Airlines flew 727-100s and Delta Connection, operated by Atlantic Southeast Airlines (ASA, which became ExpressJet), had de Havilland Canada DHC-7s and Shorts 360s.
 Today, Delta Air Lines and affiliate Delta Connection are the only airlines between Huntsville and Atlanta.

 By 1989, the airport was linked to major airline hubs: Delta served Atlanta and Dallas/Fort Worth, Eastern served Atlanta, American served Dallas/Fort Worth and Nashville, Northwest served Memphis, and United served Chicago and Washington Dulles.
 United and American flew nonstop to Birmingham, United continued to fly nonstop to Knoxville, and Delta had a daily flight to Memphis.
 United pulled out entirely by 1995, while USAir entered the market in the early 1990s with daily flights to Charlotte.

-Only Delta Air Lines operates main line jets to the airport now.
+Only Delta Air Lines operates regular service on main line jets to the airport now.
+American Airlines serves the airport with mainline jets seasonally.
 Frontier previously had Airbus A320 service nonstop to Denver and Orlando.
-Delta operates Boeing 717 and McDonnell Douglas MD-88 aircraft to Atlanta.
+Delta operates Boeing 717 and Boeing 737-800 and 900ER aircraft to Atlanta.
 The airline previously flew Douglas DC-9-50s nonstop to Atlanta with some flights being flown by ExpressJet Canadair CRJ-700 and CRJ-200s as Delta Connection service to ATL; however, all services to ATL have been switched to mainline jets.
 The airport had service to New Orleans on GLO Airlines, but that ended after the airline filed for bankruptcy in 2017.
 Frontier Airlines ended service in 2022.

 Expansion

-In 1989, Huntsville International became the first airport in the United States to install an ASR-9 dual-channel airport surveillance radar system. as well as one of five airports to use glass walled jet bridges in the U.S.
+In 1989, Huntsville International became the first airport in the United States to install an ASR-9 dual-channel airport surveillance radar system. and became one of five airports in the United States to use glass-walled jet bridges.
+In 2015, Thyssenkrupp Airport Systems manufactured and installed new glass jet bridges, making Huntsville International Airport the first in the Southeast to enhance its facility by using all glass jet bridges.

-Currently, Huntsville International is undergoing major renovations of the concourse facilities, which will add: